 Cassette Tape Stationery: These save the dates are for the chill and retro couple who miss the ’90s but don’t actually want to make a ton of mixtapes.

-Colorful Letterpress: If you don’t want to stray too far from traditional save the dates, but still want something a little special, consider this neon letterpressed stationery.
+Colorful Letterpress: If you don’t want to stray too far from traditional save the date ideas, but still want something a little special, consider this neon letterpressed stationery.

 Personalized Pencils: Make it quick and easy for your guests to mark you down on their calendars with these fun personalized pencils.
 These would be great for a school-themed wedding or a teacher in love!
 Plus, unlike so many wedding-related things, they’re guaranteed not to go to waste, and you can enjoy the extras for years.